High stakes poker players have a secret weapon.

 - Make your hero calls correct more often.

 So, what is the secret weapon that high stakes pros take advantage of nearly every hand?

-It’s hand combinations– A.K.A. blockers and the removal effects that come along with having certain cards in your hand.
+It’s hand combinations (aka blockers or combinatorics) — the removal effects that come along with having certain cards in your hand.

 Most of you have heard this term before, but likely in the context of pre-flop.
 In this article, we’ll examine how considering blockers post-flop can actually make our plays find success more often.
 To do this, we’ll take a look at a few example hands.